-To receive post, you need to make sure to put your name on your physical mail box.
+To receive post at your residence, you need to make sure to put your name on your physical mail box.
 The name needs to be neatly printed and clearly visible on the front of the mail box.

-You can send and receive packages at convenience stores, in grocery stores and at gas stations that display the yellow and blue post office sign.
+You can send and receive packages at convenience stores, in supermarkets and at gas stations that display the yellow and blue post office sign.
 The sign is circular and depicts a yellow post horn on a blue background.
 If you receive a parcel, a notification slip will be left in your mailbox informing you that you have a package to pick up and where to pick it up.
-These slips are written in Swedish, but you should be able to recognize them by the post office logo (described above).